gcm256/crypto1/README.md

 AEAD                                   |:x:|:x: | :x: | :x: | :x: | :white_check_mark: | :white_check_mark:

 &dagger; Stream because plaintext block is not input to the Encrypt/Decrypt block function.
-Hence padding to match blocksize is not needed.
+Hence padding of plaintext to match blocksize is not needed.
 Plaintext is XOR'ed to the output of the Encrypt/Decrypt block function.
+So output of the E/D block functions can be thought of as a stream cipher.